saranshg20/saranshg20/README.md

 <h1 align="center">Hi 👋, I'm Saransh Shivhare</h1>
-<h3 align="center">I'm final year undergraduate student from EE, IIT Kanpur,
+<h3 align="center">I'm a Software Engineer at <a href="https://www.mozark.ai/" target="_blank">Mozark</a>.
+Recently completed my Bachelors in Electrical Engineering from IIT Kanpur.
-  with keen interest in Software Development.
-Open to new learnings and explorations.</h3>
+  I've keen interest in Software Development and am open to new learnings and explorations.</h3>

 - 🌱 I’m currently exploring opportunities in Software Domain.